Table of Contents

 6. Unskilled labour can be used for their erection.

-7. They can be used for a number of times.
+7. They can be used for several times.